PhilPizza/jekyll-now/_posts/2018-02-26-Reddit_Comment_blog.md

 ![png](/images/Reddit_Comment_blog_files/Reddit_Comment_blog_18_0.png)

-Reddit and Imgur running the show here, no surprises.
+Reddit and Imgur running the show here again, no surprises.

 ### ...Within the text of the post (if any was included, usually there is not)